 ssl) to enable or disable SSL using HTTPS.
 New Relic does not do host authentication with HTTPS, just communication encryption.

-New Relic requires HTTPS for all traffic to New Relic APM and the New Relic REST API.
+New Relic requires HTTPS for all traffic to APM and the REST API.
 This includes both inbound and outbound traffic.
 If your REST API call uses HTTP, or if you have disabled SSL in your configuration file, change your script or program to HTTPS.

 Under Java, .NET and PHP, New Relic uses JSON to serialize data.
 The Ruby agent uses either Ruby marshaling or JSON serialization to send data to New Relic, depending on whether a native JSON encoder is available in under the Ruby version the agent is running on.